 PAL & CPA are banned in Europe because they failed several European Safety checks.
 It is nothing got to do with whether they fly there now or not .....

 Are they safe: IMO all the airlines in The Philippines are reasonably safe.
 Most of the planes are either new or near new.
-I suppose that does not matter if they are not maintained to the highest standard. about 2 years agoAnswered by Patrick via WorldNomads.com
+I suppose that does not matter if they are not maintained to the highest standard. over 2 years agoAnswered by Patrick via WorldNomads.com

 All you have to do is look at how a country enforces its own internal aviation safety to see how it really is.
 There is no oversight in Philippine Civil Aviation that isn't tied to money for a "relaxing" of International Standards that jeopardize the public at large for the enrichment of a very few.
-Abysmal and shameful. almost 2 years agoAnswered by Jim in Angeles via WorldNomads.com
+Abysmal and shameful. over 2 years agoAnswered by Jim in Angeles via WorldNomads.com

 EUROPE ONLY BANNED PAL BECAUSE PHILIPPINES USES SECOND HAND PLANES.
 BUT THEY PRETTY MUCH FIX/RESTORE/REFURBISH THE PLANES COMPLETELY.
 The pilots of PAL are known to be not only reliable but VERY VERY GOOD.
 They exercise great judgement to keep PASSENGERS SAFE.
 While the airline does not have all the bells and whistles, and isn't known for the greatest accommodations, bottom line is that SAFETY is the first priority.
-I you ask me, I'd rather fly safely that fly fancy. almost 2 years ago
+I you ask me, I'd rather fly safely that fly fancy. about 2 years ago

 Why can't the European union allow airlines like Philippine airlines...
-It's like they only allow rich countries that have rich airlines from around the world and the don't allow poor countries carriers from Africa, Philippines and others... almost 2 years agoAnswered by The Philippines via WorldNomads.com
+It's like they only allow rich countries that have rich airlines from around the world and the don't allow poor countries carriers from Africa, Philippines and others... about 2 years agoAnswered by The Philippines via WorldNomads.com

 It doesnt matter whether your country is rich or not (Despite being a progressive country, South Koreas flag carrier is the fifth unsafest).
 It is how you manage those planes and implement aviation safety measures.
 Remember there are only two major suppliers of civilian aircraft: Airbus & Boeing.
 Most airline operators buy from these two competing companies.
 The difference lies on how these airline operators manage their toys and exercise safety.